robotology/natural-speech/icubrec/README.md

 This folder contains code to train, test and run an automatic speech recognition (ASR) system.
-Even though the scripts are quite generic and can be used to trained models on different datasets, our ultimate goal is to provide tools to perform speech recognition on the iCub plateform.
+Even though the scripts are quite generic and can be used to trained models for other purposes, our ultimate goal is to provide tools to perform speech recognition on the iCub plateform.

-A good starting point is [this demo](DEMO.md) of offline decoding with a pretrained model.
-A tutorial explaining the full pipeline to train an ASR system on WSJ is available in [this tutorial](TUTORIAL.md).
+A good starting point is [the demo](DEMO.md) on offline decoding with a pretrained model.
+A tutorial explaining the full pipeline to train an ASR system on Wall Street Journal (WSJ) dataset is available in [this other tutorial](TUTORIAL.md).

 ## Code organization